cakephp/queue/README.md

               'url' => 'redis:'

-              // The queue that will be used for sending messages. default: default 'queue' => 'default',
+              // The queue that will be used for sending messages. default: default
+              // This can be overriden when queuing or processing messages 'queue' => 'default',

               // The name of a configured logger, default: null